MicrosoftDocs/azure-docs-powershell/docs-conceptual/azps-preview/context-persistence.md

 When set to 'true', the context is automatically saved.
 If set to 'false', the context isn't saved.

-## Changes to the AzureRM.Profile module
+## Changes to the Az.Profile module

 New cmdlets for managing context